 The Authority Board Meeting

-NOTICE is hereby given that the Easton Area Joint Sewer Authority (the “Authority”) Board will hold its regular monthly meetings in the year 2023 on the third Monday of each month.
-The next meeting will be held May 15, 2023.
+NOTICE is hereby given that the Easton Area Joint Sewer Authority (the “Authority”) Board will hold its regular monthly meetings in the for the remainder of 2023 on the third Monday of each month in the Easton Area Joint Sewer Authority’s new Administration Building Conference Room (50 South Delaware Drive Easton, PA 18042).
+The Board’s meetings will continue to begin at 6:00 p.m.

 The Board’s meetings are open to the public.
 Public participation at the meeting is welcomed.

-The Board’s proposed agenda for a meeting can be found below prior to the meeting.
+The Board’s proposed agenda for a meeting can be found at the Authority’s website prior to each meeting.
 The Board’s proposed agenda may be subject to revision both prior to, and at the time of the Board’s meeting.

 Users please note: The information and resources on this website are provided as a service by the Easton Area Joint Sewer Authority to it’s customers, municipal members, staff, the community and to other users of the internet.
 The Authority makes no warranty to the user, either express or implied, of the contents of this site or of the other sites to which it links.